RESEARCH

 PARASITE-HOST INTERACTIONS

 Currently, little is known about the relationship between parasite-host interactions and anthropogenic landscape change such as habitat fragmentation and road density.
-Our team (led by Ben Spitz) is using the ungulate-winter tick (Dermacentor albipictus) system to study the effects of anthropogenic landscape change on parasite-host interactions.
+Our team is using the ungulate-winter tick (Dermacentor albipictus) system to study the effects of anthropogenic landscape change on parasite-host interactions.
 Landscape structure could influence tick transmission by affecting the survival rates of larval stages in the environment and/or through effects on ungulate foraging decisions and movements.
 For instance, fragmentation might concentrate animals into smaller areas of suitable habitat, thereby facilitating tick transmission.
+Forest stand age can also influence the presence of ungulate winter tick larvae.
+We have been studying this by performing tick drags throughout the fall in young cutblocks, middle-aged stands, and older, mature stands (Tlell Schreiner).

 THE MUSKWA-KECHIKA MANAGEMENT AREA (M-KMA)